AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 This situation may occur in the following circumstances:

 -   The custom image contains data disk snapshots.
 When such an image is selected, the costs of the data disks cause the total cost of the instance to be higher than that of an instance created from a public image.
--   The custom image was created based on a paid public image such as a Windows Server or RHEL image.
+-   The custom image was derived from a paid public image such as a Windows Server or RHEL image.

 ## What features do Alibaba Cloud Marketplace images provide?